-This course deals with all aspects of the collection, processing, presentation, and interpretation of measurements or observations, that is, with all of aspects of the handling of data.
-Thus, data constitutes the raw material we deal with statistics, and its collection is of major concern in any statistical investigation.
-The topics covered are concepts, tools, techniques and methods of statistics, data managing techniques, descriptive tools, and inferential statistics.
+This course deals with all aspects of the collection, processing, presentation, and interpretation of measurements or observations That is, with all of aspects of the handling of data.
+Thus, data constitutes of raw material we deal with in statistics and its collection is of major concern in any statistical investigation.
+The topics covered are concepts, tools, techniques and methods of statistics, data managing techniques, descriptive tools and inferential statistics.